DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Transfer**: an employee moves from one job to another, likely requiring adjusted account access to maintain appropriate least privilege
   - **Termination or offboarding**: offboarding is the removal of an employee's identity from the IAM system, once that person has left the org; can also be an element used when an employee transfers into a new role
     - whether cordial or abrupt, the ex-employee should be escorted off the premises and not allowed to return
+    - In the case of an involuntary termination under adverse circumstances, the user is being fired and may have a negative and potentially hostile reaction.
+For this reason, it is important to terminate access immediately upon the user being informed of the termination.
+Terminating access prior to notification may tip the user off to the termination in advance.
 - 1.9.4 Vendor, consultant, and contractor agreements and controls
   - Orgs commonly outsource many IT functions, particularly data center hosting, contact-center support, and application development
   - Info security policies and procedures must address outsourcing secuity and the use of service providers, vendors and consultants